juxhouse/bela-update/README.md

 # BELA Update Action

-This is the easiest way to keep BELA in sync with repos that use **standard builds**.
+This is the easiest way to keep BELA in sync with your repo if it uses a **standard build**.

 > [!IMPORTANT]
 > If your project has a custom, non-standard build, this action might NOT work.
-Use the [BELA Docker App](https://github.com/juxhouse/bela-resources/blob/main/CodeSynchronization.md) directly.
+Use the [BELA Docker App](https://github.com/juxhouse/bela-resources/blob/main/CodeSynchronization.md) directly instead.

 ## Create the Action